odh-labs/rhoai-roadshow-v2/docs/0-getting-connected/1-get-connected.md

 In your workbench:

-1. In the _File Explorer_ open the notebook called `0-first-jupyter-notebook.ipynb`
+1. In the _File Explorer_ open the notebook called: <a href="https://github.com/odh-labs/rhoai-roadshow-v2/blob/main/docs/0-getting-connected/notebook/0-first-jupyter-notebook.ipynb" target="_blank">0-first-jupyter-notebook.ipynb</a>

 2. Experiment by, for example, running the existing cells, adding more cells and creating functions.